cptpiepmatz/static-toml/README.md

 This will read your TOML file and generate Rust data structures accordingly.
 Now you can access the values from the TOML file with ease.

+In addition to using `static`, the `static_toml!` macro also allows the use of `const` for embedding TOML data.
+This can be particularly useful in scenarios where a constant value is required, such as within const functions or for const generics.
+To use this feature, simply replace `static` with `const` in the macro call when necessary.

 ## Customization Options
 You can configure how the macro should generate data types:
 ```rust